Ethan Zuckerman: Career

 In 2008, he coined the cute cat theory of digital activism.

 In 2011, he was named by Foreign Policy magazine to its list of top global thinkers, in which he stated the Best idea is "The world isn't flat and globalization is only beginning, which means we have time to change what we're doing and get it right".
 Also in September of that year, he became the director of the MIT Center for Civic Media.

 Zuckerman was an Open Society Global Board member, and also sits on the board of directors of Ushahidi, Global Voices, and the Ghanaian journalism training nonprofit, PenPlusBytes.

 He was interviewed in the 2015 web documentary about internet privacy, Do Not Track.

 On July 1, 2016, Zuckerman was appointed Associate Professor of the Practice in Media Arts and Sciences at MIT.

 In 2019, revelations of Media Lab director Joi Ito's connections with Jeffrey Epstein, a convicted sex offender, shed light on the extent of monetary gifts from Epstein to the Media Lab and Ito's startups outside of MIT.
 Zuckerman resigned from his position as director of the MIT Center for Civic Media, in protest of the Media Lab's involvement with Epstein.
 He joined the faculty of the University of Massachusetts at Amherst in April 2020.

+In 2024, Zuckerman, in his academic role, brought a suit, represented by lawyers from Knight First Amendment Institute, for declaratory relief under section 230 of the US Communications Decency Act.
+He proposed to use a piece of software similar to Unfollow Everything to evaluate user response to having control of their social media feeds.
+The motion was dismissed without prejudice in November 2024, due to the tool not yet existing, and federal law prohibiting federal courts from issuing advisory opinions.